magdesign/PocketVJ-CP-v3/ROADMAP.md

 - disable splash option?
 - sync stop: when in sync mode, send stop from master over network to all slaves
 - add countdown with processing and input variables
-- set static IP resp. set to dhcp, resp, the deplay ip script does not change the ip on those! implement the fix in backend.php under updateall
+- set static IP resp. set to dhcp, resp, the deplay ip script does not change the ip on those! implement the fix in backend.php under updateall use iprange script from exh
 - add the startlesseronce scripts for faster video start via OSC
 - Update the osc_control.js
 - add wireless-power off to interfaces ?